 Despite the haze from fires, the views were still decent, though the taller peaks of the North Cascades were sadly obscured.
 I poked around on the summit for a good 30 minutes or so and really wanted to stay longer, but it was nearing noon and I had no desire to tango with storms.

 The excitement of reaching the summit kept me focused most of the way up but on the way down I hit a new low of suffering.
-I had rather hoped it would be fast but all the damn rocks, loose debris, and super dry trail conditions made for an annoyingly slippery descent.
+All the rocks, loose debris, and super dry trail conditions made for an annoyingly slippery descent.

-I went as quickly as I could, spurred on by developing weather while cursing this dry, slippery mess of a trail.
+I went as quickly as I could, spurred on by developing weather while cursing this dry, rocky trail.
 The heat and sun were draining me with every step.
 With every foot of descent the air grew hotter and my throat was parched and sore from smoke.

 There I was, wild eyed and frizzy, covered in dirt and ash, cursing at this rock and shrub.